JustinButler700/Roman-to-Integer-LEETCODE-EASY/README.md

 # Roman-to-Integer-LEETCODE-EASY

-Simple Java Switch Statement approach to the Roman to Integer Leetcode problem.
-Beats 99%.
-3ms Runtime. less than 94.35% memeory usage
+Simple Java and Python solution to Roman to Integer Leetcode problem.
+Java usesSwitch Statement approach which beats 99%.
+3ms Runtime. less than 94.35% memeory usage.
+Python uses if ladders.

 Instructions: